-Some residents of southeastern Anniston have proposed breaking off much of the city and redrawing it into Oxford.
-Much about how such a move would or could work remains to be seen, but it would have huge implications for both cities.
+Some residents of southeastern Anniston have proposed breaking off much of the city.
+Much about how such a move would or could work remains to be seen, but it would have huge implications for Anniston.
 Below is The Star's coverage of the proposal, along with comments from our readers.
-Add your views to mix by writing to email@example.com.
+Add your views to mix by writing to firstname.lastname@example.org.

 Attorneys for the cities of Anniston and Oxford aren’t girding up to fight a proposed bill that would transplant Anniston’s Ward 4 into Oxford — not yet, at least.

 While everyone is rightly mulling the potential fallout from an Anniston implosion if the city's Ward 4 redraws itself into Oxford, the asymmetric effect on Oxford is just as compelling.

 A newly incorporated board named Forward 4 All has proposed deannexing all of Ward 4 and parts of Wards 1 and 3 from the city of Anniston, and…